indexmap-rs/indexmap/README.rst

   Lookup also is slow-ish since hashes and key-value pairs are stored in separate places.
 (Visible when cpu caches size is limiting.)

-- In practice, ``OrderMap`` has been tested out as the hashmap in rustc in PR45282_ and the performance was roughly on par across the whole workload.
+- In practice, ``IndexMap`` has been tested out as the hashmap in rustc in PR45282_ and the performance was roughly on par across the whole workload.
-- If you want the properties of ``OrderMap``, or its strongest performance points fits your workload, it might be the best hash table implementation.
+- If you want the properties of ``IndexMap``, or its strongest performance points fits your workload, it might be the best hash table implementation.

 .. _PR45282: https://github.com/rust-lang/rust/pull/45282